PhosPhaaS/PhosPhaas.github.io/README.md

 # Phōs

-Abrazileirando "Phishing as a service" no "Blue team"...
+Desenvolvendo o conceito de Phishing as a service no Blue team.